promregator/promregator/docs/config.md

 Specifies the identifier of the *target-specific* authentication configuration, which shall be used for **outbound authentication**, when this target shall be scraped.

 If not specified, the global authentication configuration is applied for this target.

+#### Item property "promregator.targets[].internalPort" (optional)
+Specifies the port to be used if the route selected is identified as an internal domain.

+If not specified then the value of `promregator.defaultInternalRoutePort` will be used as the port for all internal routes.

 #### Subgroup "promregator.targets[].preferredRouteRegex" (optional)
 This option became available starting with version 0.6.0.